rosenpass/rosenpass-website/content/en/docs/rosenpass-tool/guides/docker.md

 ```
 <span class="spacer"></span>

-The ping command should continuously show ping logs:
+The `ping` log should continuously update as new packets arrive over the VPN:

 ```
 PING 10.0.0.1 (10.0.0.1) 56(84) bytes of data.